yujiri8/yujiri.xyz/software/website_guide.md

 I generally encourage having personal websites.
 They have a lot of uses, and [contrary to the widespread anti-self-promotion sentiment](https://yujiri.xyz/argument/self_promotion), I actually like it when someone links themselves.
 It gives me a way to find out what they're about if I'm interested.

 So I thought I'd make a sorta guide on how to set them up aimed at people with little technical knowledge.
+(This involves *picking up* some technical knowledge, but not as much as you might think.)

 ## Platforms?